10 rain confessions – How to welcome Bali’s rainy season with a positive attitude

 Rain can destroy

-Rain can destroy a common day.
+Rain can destroy a whole day.

-Rain can destroy a special holiday.
+Rain can destroy a merry holiday.

 Rain can destroy the best day of your life.

-All this rain can do to people.
+All of this, rain can do to people.

 Cause harm and bring disappointment.